Skip to Content

 Yes, in most jurisdictions, but their use must be declared before the race.
 Racing commissions regulate blinker use to maintain transparency for bettors and officials, since equipment changes can significantly affect a horse’s performance.

-What’s the difference between blinkers and a shadow roll?
+What is the difference between blinkers and a shadow roll?

 Blinkers restrict side and rear vision to reduce distractions from the environment.
 A shadow roll is a sheepskin band on the noseband that blocks the horse’s downward view, preventing shying at shadows or track markings.
 Many horses wear both.
-Our article explains what a shadow roll does and which horses benefit most.

 Do blinkers help horses at the gate?